telerik/winforms-docs/knowledge-base/grid-hierarchy-with-multiple-tabs.md

 ## Description

-This article shows how to setup hierarchical RadGridView that contains a child level with two tabs:
+This article shows how to setup a hierarchical RadGridView that contains a child level with two tabs:

 ![grid-hierarchy-with-multiple-tabs 001](images/grid-hierarchy-with-multiple-tabs001.png)